30 Of The Best Panoramic Views Of London

 6. CloudM rooftop bar

 It’s not all about skyscrapers and impressive hotels.
-London is steeped in history and some of its centuries-old buildings provide brilliant platforms for panoramic views.
+London is steeped in history and some of its centuries-old buildings and iconic landmarks provide brilliant platforms for stunning views.

 7. The Monument

-It’s a 17th century skyscraper in the heart of the City.
+It’s a 17th-century skyscraper in the heart of the City that’s a permanent reminder of the Great Fire of London.
 Can you climb The Monument?
 Yes!
-Those 311 steps provide a bit of a workout, but the 360 degree views from the top make a great pay-off.
+Those 311 steps provide a workout, but the 360 degree views from the top make a great pay-off.
 Given the structure’s age, it’s not accessible for all.

 8. St Paul’s Cathedral

 The dome of St Paul’s is such an icon of the London skyline.
 And you can actually climb up to that dome.
-The Stone and Golden galleries provide amazing vantage points for views across London.
+The Stone and Golden galleries provide amazing vantage points for views across the city of London.

 9. Westminster Cathedral